 The security gains come by disallowing use of a set of outdated and vulnerable encryption methods such as SHA-1 and MD5.
 Doing so knocks out a bunch of well-publicized "downgrade" attacks like POODLE and SLOTH.

 The specification for TLS 1.3 was published on March 21.
-Some applications and services like Chrome, Netscape, and Cloudflare already have support for it.
+Some applications and services like Chrome, Firefox, and Cloudflare already have support for it.
 Many others do not, however.
 If the two systems connecting support TLS 1.3, they will use this new protocol automatically, so now it's really a matter of the community of internet software and services providers getting their updates in place.

 So, what do you need to do?